neerajsingh0101/exception2db/readme.md

 Go to a url that raises exception.

-Then visit "http://localhost:3000/exception2db":http://localhost:3000/exception2db .
+Then visit [http://localhost:3000/exception2db](http://localhost:3000/exception2db) .
 If you are not seeing *not authorized* message then read the next section.

-If you are not seeing the logging of exception then please read "this article":http://neeraj.name/2010/04/23/I-am-not-seeing-hoptoad-messages.html .
+If you are not seeing the logging of exception then please [read this article](http://neeraj.name/2010/04/23/I-am-not-seeing-hoptoad-messages.html) .

 ##  Configuring security ##

-By default no security check is performed while visiting "http://localhost:3000/exception2db":http://localhost:3000/exception2db in development mode.
+By default no security check is performed while visiting [http://localhost:3000/exception2db](http://localhost:3000/exception2db) in development mode.
 In other environment a security check is done.
 At the bottom of <tt>config/initializers/exception2db.rb</tt> add something like this to configure security settings.

     Exception2dbConfig.set = {
       :is_allowed_to_view => lambda {|controller| controller.send('admin_logged_in?') }